 Looking for a good place to eat before the concert?
 Aren’t sure what to wear or where to park?
 Unsure how to find your seat?
-We’ve compiled a step-by-step guideline for having the perfect Symphony experience.
+We’ve compiled a step-by-step help guide for having the perfect Symphony experience.

 We suggest you make dinner reservations between one and a half to two hours prior to the concert.
-Consider the size of your party, the restaurant’s distance from Century II and how long you’d like to linger.
+Consider the size of your party, the restaurant’s distance from Century II, and how long you’d like to linger over cocktails.
 There are several options for dinner nearby, and we have preferred restaurants we recommend for quality, delicious food.

 Find your seat with ease with the help of our ushers.
-Members of our Youth Orchestras who are part of our Honors Youth Usher’s Program will be present to hand out programs and show you to your seat, so look for a fresh, young face with a badge!
+Members of our Youth Orchestras and Century II Staff will be present to hand out programs and show you to your seat.

 If your seat number is between 1 and 30, you will want to go left when entering the lobby.
 If your seat number is between 101 and 130, you will want to go right when entering the lobby.

 The Orchestra will tune at 7:30 PM on Saturdays and 3 PM on Sundays.
 Symphony guests can still be seated until Maestro Daniel Hege takes the stage to begin the performance.

 Late seating will take place after the first piece of each concert, which is typically between five and ten minutes.
 Speakers throughout the lobby and side ramps make it possible for latecomers to still enjoy the performance.